sakethnethi-dev/sakethnethi-dev/README.md

 Hello, My name is Saketh Nethi.
 I am a student at Toronto Metropolitan University (formerly Ryerson), majoring in Computer Science.
 I just completed my first year in CS.

-My Goals are to :
+My goals are to :
 - Get internships and job opprtunities
 - Study and get deep understanding of CS concepts
 - Develop necessary skills like teamworking and communication